Aja Naomi King

-In 2014, King began starring as Michaela Pratt in the ABC legal drama series How to Get Away with Murder, for which she received an NAACP Image Award for Outstanding Supporting Actress in a Drama Series nomination in 2015.
+Aja Naomi King (/ˈeɪdʒə/; born January 11, 1985) is an American actress.
+King began her career in guest-starring roles on television, and starred in the short-lived CW medical comedy-drama series Emily Owens, M.D.
+(2012–2013).
 She also has starred in the films Four (2012) and Reversion (2015).
-In 2016, she portrayed Cherry Turner in the historical film The Birth of a Nation (2016) and the following year appeared in the comedy-drama The Upside (2017).
+After her breakthrough as Michaela Pratt in the ABC legal drama series How to Get Away with Murder (2014–2020), she received praise for portraying Cherry Turner in the historical film The Birth of a Nation (2016).

+Alongside leading roles in the biographical drama A Girl from Mogadishu (2019) and the romantic comedy Boxing Day (2021), King also had supporting roles in the comedy dramas The Upside (2017) and Sylvie's Love (2020), and the historical drama The 24th (2020).
+For Apple TV+'s Lessons in Chemistry (2023), she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

 Early life

 King was born in Los Angeles and grew up in Walnut, California.
 She received a Bachelor of Fine Arts in Acting from the University of California, Santa Barbara, and a Master of Fine Arts from Yale University's School of Drama in 2010.
 At Yale University, King performed in a number of productions, including A Midsummer Night's Dream, Little Shop of Horrors, and Angels in America: A Gay Fantasia on National Themes.
+After graduating from Yale, she worked as a waitress in New York City for three years while auditioning for acting roles.

 Career

-2010–2013
+2010–2013: Early work

 King appeared in several short films in the early period of her career.
 She made her television debut in 2010, as a guest star in the CBS police procedural Blue Bloods, and later appeared on Person of Interest, The Blacklist and Deadbeat.
 She made her feature film debut in the 2011 independent film Damsels in Distress, as a minor character.
 Her big break came in 2012, when she was cast as new surgical intern Cassandra Kopelson and the series' primary antagonist, on the CW medical comedy-drama series Emily Owens, M.D.
 The series was canceled after a single season in 2013.
 She later starred in the Amazon Studios comedy pilot The Onion Presents: The News.

 In 2013, King co-starred in two independent films.
 She played Abigayle, the daughter of Wendell Pierce's character, in the independent drama Four, released on September 13, 2013.
 Along with her castmates, she won a Los Angeles Film Festival Award for Best Performance by Cast for her role in this movie.
 She also appeared alongside Laverne Cox and Britne Oldford in the film 36 Saints.
 In 2014, she had supporting role in the romantic comedy The Rewrite, starring Hugh Grant and Marisa Tomei.
 The film was shot in 2013 but was released theatrically in the United States in 2015.